oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

   device.
 * Producers SHALL subscribe to the general response topic (`oc2/rsp`).
 * Producers SHOULD subscribe to their individual response topic (`oc2/rsp/[producer_id]`)

-Topic wildcards are not normally utilized for OpenC2 but their use is not precluded.
-For example, implementers of OpenC2 Consumers might elect to use a wildcard to subscribe to the command topics for all actuator profiles (`oc2/cmd/ap/#`) and filter received messages at the Consumer to identify relevant messages.
-An OpenC2 traffic logger might subscribe to `oc2/#`.

 When subscribing to topics OpenC2 Producers and Consumers SHOULD populate subscription options for each topic as follows: